bemasher/rtlamr/README.md

 If you've got a meter not on the list that you've successfully received messages from, you can submit this info via a form available at the link above.

+There's now experimental support for meters with R900 transmitters!

 ### Ethics
 _Do not use this for nefarious purposes._ If you do, I don't want to know about it, I am not and will not be responsible for your lack of common decency and/or foresight.
 However, if you find a clever non-evil use for this, by all means, share.

 ### License
-The source of this project is licensed under Affero GPL.
-According to [http://choosealicense.com/licenses/agpl/](http://choosealicense.com/licenses/agpl/) you may:
+The source of this project is licensed under Affero GPL v3.0.
+According to [http://choosealicense.com/licenses/agpl-3.0/](http://choosealicense.com/licenses/agpl-3.0/) you may:

 #### Required:

- * Source code must be made available when distributing the software.
+ * **Disclose Source:** Source code must be made available when distributing the software.
 In the case of LGPL, the source for the library (and not the entire program) must be made available.
- * Include a copy of the license and copyright notice with the code.
+ * **License and copyright notice:** Include a copy of the license and copyright notice with the code.
+ * **Network Use is Distribution:** Users who interact with the software via network are given the right to receive a copy of the corresponding source code.
- * Indicate significant changes made to the code.
+ * **State Changes:** Indicate significant changes made to the code.

 #### Permitted:

- * This software and derivatives may be used for commercial purposes.
+ * **Commercial Use:** This software and derivatives may be used for commercial purposes.
- * You may distribute this software.
+ * **Distribution:** You may distribute this software.
- * This software may be modified.
+ * **Modification:** This software may be modified.
+ * **Patent Grant:** This license provides an express grant of patent rights from the contributor to the recipient.
- * You may use and modify the software without distributing it.
+ * **Private Use:** You may use and modify the software without distributing it.

 #### Forbidden:

- * Software is provided without warranty and the software author/license owner cannot be held liable for damages.
+ * **Hold Liable:** Software is provided without warranty and the software author/license owner cannot be held liable for damages.
- * You may not grant a sublicense to modify and distribute this software to third parties not included in the license.
+ * **Sublicensing:** You may not grant a sublicense to modify and distribute this software to third parties not included in the license.

 ### Feedback
 If you have any general questions or feedback leave a comment below.
 For bugs, feature suggestions and anything directly relating to the program itself, submit an issue in github.